 Caring People: 877-227-4649 |

-7 days before your prostate biopsy
+What to do 7 days before your prostate biopsy

-Stop taking certain medications
+Stop taking certain medicine

 You may need to stop taking some of your medications before your biopsy.
 Examples include anticoagulants, aspirin, medications that contain aspirin, multivitamins, and vitamin E. Talk with your healthcare provider about which medications are safe for you to stop taking.
 Follow their instructions.

-2 days before your prostate biopsy
+What to do 2 days before your prostate biopsy

 Stop taking nonsteroidal anti-inflammatory drugs (NSAIDs)